bart-kneepkens/crackthecode-generator/README.md

 # Crack The Code - Generator
-Crack The Code - Generator is a basic macOS commandline utility to generate simple math puzzles for [Gridlock: Crack The Code](https://bart-kneepkens.github.io/gridlock-crack-the-code/).
+Crack The Code - Generator is a basic macOS commandline utility to generate puzzles for [Gridlock: Crack The Code](https://bart-kneepkens.github.io/gridlock-crack-the-code/).

-If you're interested in the algorithm, check out [PuzzleSolver.swift](CrackTheCode-Generator/CrackTheCode-Generator/PuzzleSolver.swift) and [main.swift](CrackTheCode-Generator/CrackTheCode-Generator/Main.swift)
+If you're interested in the algorithm, check out [PuzzleSolver.swift](CrackTheCode-Generator/CrackTheCode-Generator/PuzzleSolver.swift) and [Generator.swift](CrackTheCode-Generator/CrackTheCode-Generator/Generator.swift)

+# Usage
+    ./CrackTheCode-Generator [difficulty] [amount]
+Where `difficulty` is either `easy`, `medium`, `hard`, or `wizard`, and where `amount` is a positive number.

+# Limitations
+`easy` puzzles are played with possible values 1, 2, and 3.
+This significantly reduces the amount of unique combinations to 26 (because 333 would be considered too easily solvable, see [Equation.swift](CrackTheCode-Generator/CrackTheCode-Generator/Equation.swift)).